thingsboard/thingsboard/application/src/main/data/json/edge/install_instructions/docker/instructions.md

 ```

 #### [Optional] Update bind ports
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard server (cloud) is running you'll need to update docker compose port mapping.
+If ThingsBoard Edge is going to be running on the same machine where ThingsBoard server (cloud) is running, you'll need to update docker compose port mapping to avoid port collision between ThingsBoard server and ThingsBoard Edge.

-Please update next lines of docker compose:
+Please update next lines of `docker-compose.yml` file:

 ```bash
 ports: